ChristophSchmidl/books/README.md

 - [ ] Force of Habit: Unleash Your Power By Developing Great Habits by **Tamsin Astor**
 - [ ] Thinking, Fast and Slow by **Daniel Kahneman**
 - [ ] How to Read a Book by **Mortimer J. Adler and Charles Van Doren**
+- [ ] The Little Book of Stoicism: Timeless Wisdom to Gain Resilience, Confidence, and Calmness by **Jonas Salzgeber**
 - [x] The 1% Rule: How to Fall in Love with the Process and Achieve Your Wildest Dreams by **Tommy Baker**
 	* 306 pages
 - [ ] Finish What You Start: The Art of Following Through, Taking Action, Executing, and Self-Discipline by **Peter Hollins**